Asingh027/Asingh027/README.md

 🎓 I graduated from Stevens Institute of Technology with a degree in Quantitative Finance.

-🎓 I am currently pursuing a degree in Data Science from New Jersey Institute of Technology.
+🎓 I am currently pursuing a Master's degree in Data Science from New Jersey Institute of Technology.

 💻 I have 3 years of experience in the data science industry, working on projects ranging from data clustering to natural language processing.